rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured
 ```

 Looks good!
-Now let's introduce a bug in our code, by removing the condition
+Now let’s introduce a bug in our code, by removing the condition
 that the `new` function will panic if the value is greater than 100:

 ```rust